brunofariasd/Sync_Clock_Berkeley/README.md

-# ⏱ Berkeley Algorithm Implementation in Java
+# ⏱ Berkeley Algorithm in Java

 This repository contains an implementation of the **Berkeley Algorithm** using **Java**.
 The Berkeley Algorithm is a well-known clock synchronization algorithm used in distributed systems to synchronize clocks of multiple devices or nodes in a network.